customer-test-org/repo-template/README.md

 A README file is a document in the top level of a project repository that introduces and explains a project.
 It contains information required to understand and use the repository.
-Gitlab will automatically display the README content when viewing a project in the web interface.
+Github will automatically display the README content when viewing a project in the web interface.
 It is typically a markdown file.